lukecav/awesome-woocommerce/README.md

 ## Performance
 * [Slow WooCommerce with Many Products](http://www.danielauener.com/slow-woocommerce-many-products/) - WooCommerce is the most used webshop system in the world and its  awesome!
 However, using WordPress as its application framework has some drawbacks.
-* [How To Track Shopping Cart Abandonment in Google Analytics](http://blog.lemonstand.com/cart-abandonment-google-analytics/) - It’s the WordPress plugin for webshops, without a question.
+* [WooCommerce with Thousands of Products: Workarounds for Slow Admin Panel](http://www.danielauener.com/woocommerce-with-thousands-of-products-workarounds-for-slow-admin-panel/) - It’s the WordPress plugin for webshops, without a question.
 For a shop that is not running WooCommerce with thousands of products, it has a very nice performance, too.
 However there are limitations and drawbacks running WooCommerce with many products.